dataeducator/student_academic_success/README.md

 * <code>requests</code>: a library that make HTTP requests and interacts with web services

-# Question 1:?
+# Question 1:How does the number of credits students enrolled in each semester influece the likelihoon of students graduating on time??
 ***
-For the first question I looked for ....
-I explored data related to this question using .... created with <code>seaborn</code> and <code>matplotlib</code>.
+For the first question I looked for correlations between the graduation status of students and the enrollment patterns of students each semester.
+I explored data related to this question using bar created with <code>seaborn</code> and <code>matplotlib</code>.

 ## Visualization for Question 1

 ![EDA_for_Question_1](Images/EDA_for_Question_1.png)

-# Question 2:  ?
+# Question 2: Does the timely payment of tuition fees have any impact on the graduation status of students??
 ***
 For the second question I looked at ...
 I explored this question by ...<cod>.sort_values()</code> along with visualizations created with <code>seaborn</code> and <code>matplotlib</code>